If you’re entering the tech industry, get ready to learn to code — but can you do it for free?

 - And many more

-With so much content, web developers are sure to find the resources they need to boost their coding experience as they progress in their career.
+With so much content, web developers are sure to find the resources they need to boost their coding experience as they progress in their careers.

 Learning to code can be a lot of work, but that doesn’t mean it can’t be fun.
 Several coding sites are designed to combine education with entertainment, but few do it better than Codewars.
 This coding website is built with a martial arts theme, as users can strengthen their coding discipline with increasingly complex challenges called katas.
 Coding pupils can move up and master the ranks as they gain wisdom and train others within their programming style.